Marlborough Boys’ College Marlborough Boys’ College

 Assessment Information

 Practical and theory assessments determine whether the student has achieved competency in each unit standard.
-Assessments are graded as NYC =Not Yet Competent or C=Competent.
-All practical cookery assessments are achieved on two occasions, at least a week apart to meet competency standards.
+Assessments are graded as not achieved or achieved.
+All practical cookery assessments have catch up's available to students who have missed practicals.
 The workbooks used are comprehensive and include the unit standard information and assessment material.
 Candidate agreements, glossary and trainer feedback forms are in this workbook.
-NCEA unit standards are graded as achieved and not achieved.

 Career Pathways